 - experience in didactic and clinical teaching of medical students, residents and other health care professionals.

-The University of Michigan Geriatric Psychiatry Division has 7 geriatric psychiatrists who are involved in the fellow’s education.
-Training sites include the Ann Arbor VA Healthcare System, the University of Michigan Hospitals, the University of Michigan Geriatrics Center, and Glacier Hills Retirement Community.
-Educational opportunities also exist with the Michigan Alzheimers Disease Research Institute, Geriatric Research, Education and Clinical Center (GRECC) at the Ann Arbor VA, the University of Michigan Institute on Gerontology, and the University of Michigan Transportation Research Institute, and the Michigan Visiting Nurses.
+The University of Michigan Geriatric Psychiatry Division has 11 geriatric psychiatrists who are involved in the fellow’s education.
+Training sites include the Ann Arbor VA Healthcare System, the University of Michigan Hospitals, the University of Michigan Geriatrics Center, Chelsea Retirement Community-Towsley Village and Heartland Healthcare Center.
+Educational opportunities also exist with the Michigan Alzheimer’s Disease Research Institute, Geriatric Research, Education and Clinical Center (GRECC) at the Ann Arbor VA, the University of Michigan Institute of Gerontology, and the University of Michigan Transportation Research Institute, and the Michigan Visiting Nurses.